Skip to main content

 Microsoft Foundry

-GPT-5.2 & Grok models with enterprise compliance, regional data residency
+GPT-5.4 & Grok 4.2 with enterprise compliance, regional data residency

 Gemini & Claude models with scalable multi-region infrastructure